Corporate governance

 • Carrying value of property, plant and equipment;

-• Going concern; and
+• Going concern;

 REMUNERATION COMMITTEE

-the Company’s Chairman, Executive Directors and senior management.
-It also reviews the Board and Executives’ KPIs, as well as performance-related pay and bonus share allocations.
+The purpose of the Remuneration Committee is to determine and agree with the Board the framework or broad policy for the remuneration of the Company’s Chair, Executive Directors and senior management.
+It motivates the Directors and aligns the interest of the Executive team with the interest of shareholders.
+The Remuneration Committee also reviews and approves strategies and incentive plans to attract and retain high-quality Executives.
+It reviews the Board and Executives’ KPIs, as well as performance related pay and bonus share allocations.
 No Director is involved in reviewing their own remuneration.
 Directors’ interest in shares is set out in the Directors’ report.
-Succession planning for Senior Executives is reviewed annually.
 The Independent Non-Executive Directors may, if needed, seek independent professional advice, at the Group’s expense, in the execution of their duties.
-Please refer to the Remuneration Committee Charter.

 The Remuneration Committee assists the Board to determine the remuneration arrangements and contracts of the Executive Directors and senior employees.
 It also reviews the Board and Executives’ key performance indicators, as well as performance related pay and bonus share allocations.
 No Director is involved in reviewing their own remuneration.
 Directors’ interest in shares is set out in the Directors’ report.
 Succession planning for Senior Executives is reviewed annually.